Jaggu-cpu-afk/music-composer/README.md

 ## ⭐ Support

-If you like this project, consider giving it a ⭐ on GitHub!
+If you like this project, give it a ⭐ on GitHub!